 Links to interactive maps, including mileage, grade percentages, elevation gains, and aid station locations

 Food & aid stations

-- Ride Start – mile 0, fruit bars, coffee, and donuts
+Ride Start – mile zero, fruit bars, coffee, and donuts

-- Aid Station #5 – 18.3 miles from ride start, Sponsored by Dancing Hands Drumming Group (closes at 11:30 am)
+Aid Station #5 – 18.3 miles from ride start, Sponsored by Dancing Hands Drumming Group, water station (closes at 11:30 am)

 Detailed Route Description

 The Tunnels: Segment #4 includes three short tunnels just past Aid Station #2.
 Lights are not needed.
-Click on the image below to view a video of a ride through the tunnels.
+Click on the link in the image below to a ride through the tunnels.